guilhermecaixeta/Generic.Repository.EFCore/README.md

   Features and fixs;
   (To be writed)

-### DOCS
+# DOC
- To use this package is necessary make this steps:
+ Here is describe how you need to use this library on your code.

 ### Step 1
 On startup project yor will add cache and the repo.